Measles

 Epidemiology

 Before the introduction of the measles vaccine in 1963, infection with measles virus was nearly universal during childhood, and more than 90% of people were immune by age 15 years.
-The highest incidence was among children aged 5 to 9 years, who generally accounted for more than 50% of reported cases.
+The highest incidence was among children aged 5-9 years, who generally accounted for more than 50% of reported cases.
 Following the licensure of the vaccine in 1963, the incidence of measles decreased by more than 98%.
-Fewer than 150 cases were reported each year during 1997–2004, and measles incidence decreased to a record low of 37 cases reported nationwide in 2004.
+Fewer than 150 cases were reported each year from 1997–2004, and measles incidence decreased to a record low of 37 cases reported nationwide in 2004.
 However, the disease is still common throughout the world, including some countries in Europe, Asia, the Pacific, and Africa.

 Vaccination